 There is a common point underlying all of these different ways of addressing the issue: the “real point is whether the person who made the payment took the risk that he might be wrong.
 If he did, then he cannot recover the money” (Deutsche Morgan Grenfell v Inland Revenue 1 AC 558, 570-571, UKHL 49 (25 October 2006) (Lord Hoffmann); cp 583, 585 -, (Lord Hope), 618, (Lord Brown)).
 Hence, in Pentony, it can be said that Murnaghan J in the High Court and Maguire J in the Supreme Court effectively held that the bank took the risk that the full payment of Land Bonds would not be made.
 The same point arose in the High Court in Webb v Ireland IR 353.
 The plaintiffs had found the Derrynaflan Hoard of 8th and 9th century liturgical vessels, including the Derrynaflan Chalice (pictured left).
 They had delivered the hoard to the custody of the National Museum, which had done work restoring the chalice.
 Blayney J in the High Court held that the plaintiffs had title to the hoard, but he allowed a counter-claim by the State for the value of some of the restoration work done by the Museum.
 In particular, he held that the defendants were entitled to restitution for the work that was done on the chalice while the Museum laboured under the mistaken belief that the State was the owner of the hoard; but he held that the defendants were not entitled to restitution for the work that was done after the Museum became aware of the plaintiffs’ claim to the chalice.
 When they were doing the latter work, the defendants were no longer mistaken; and, though they continued to work on the chalice, they “accepted the risk” that the plaintiff’s claim was valid ( IR 353, 370).
 On appeal, the Supreme Court held that the defendants had title, so the restitution issue did not arise.

 Given that all of these defences are effectively different ways of saying the same thing, Occam’s Razor suggests that they all ought to be rationalised on the single, simple, basis that the plaintiff voluntarily assumed the risk that the enrichment may be irrecoverable.
-It also crucial to understand the limits of this defence.
+It also crucial to understand the limits of this defence of voluntary enrichment.
 We have seen in a previous post that voluntariness provides an answer to an element of intention-based causes of the action, and thus constitutes a defence to a claim arising from an intention-based unjust factor, such as mistake or compulsion.
 On this view, however, voluntariness does not constitute a defence to causes of action arising for reasons unrelated the plaintiff’s intention, such as those that respond to the circumstances of the defendant, or to some strong policy requiring restitution.

 So, the question in Samsoondar and Surrey would be whether Capital and Surrey had made their payments to their respective third parties accepting the risk that it was not due to them and so could not be recovered from Samsoondar and Lincs.
 This may be plausible on the facts of Samsoondar, though it is far less so on the facts of Surrey.
 Other defences also arose on the facts of these cases, and I will consider them in my next (and final) post in this series.